igorkll/LGC-Boombox/README.md

 * cut AUX wire for soldering to AUX connector
 * a whole AUX wire (if the amplifier has an AUX input) or a cut-off one (if there is none)
 * a cut-off power cord that fits under the motherboard
+* various kinds of capacitors to smooth out power interference

 ## the conditions required for the assembly
 * the ability to produce 3D printing lasting up to 10 hours (usually printing the largest parts takes about 6-7 hours, the time is taken with a margin and it differs for different printers)